 Report Summary

-Period covered: July 2025
+Period covered: November 2025

 3 minute read

 Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Subscribe to access this data or take out a free 30 day subscription trial now.
+Subscribe to access this data or take out a free 30-day subscription trial now.

 Inflation